-Lenders assess what level of mortgage payments you can afford, taking into account your personal expenses as well as income.
 First things to do There are a number of actions you can take to safeguard your home in the future

-Understand how interest rate changes could affect your payments Check whether you can afford your mortgage if interest rates rise or a fixed-rate or discounted rate mortgage comes to an end.
+1. Understand how interest rate changes could affect your payments Check whether you can afford your mortgage if interest rates rise or a fixed-rate or discounted rate mortgage comes to an end.
 See page 7.
-Use our Mortgage affordability calculator on moneyadviceservice.org.uk/affordabilitycalc
+Use our Mortgage affordability calculator on moneyhelper.org.uk/mortgage-affordability-calculator 2.
 Work out your budget Make sure you include all your household expenses, including utility bills, home insurance and Council Tax or Rates, so that you can decide how much you can afford to borrow.
 Don't forget to include the costs of moving either.
 See page 10.
-Use our online Budget planner on moneyadviceservice.org.uk/budgetplanner

-Start saving 2 Put some money aside to help you deal with unexpected emergencies.
+Use our online Budget Planner on moneyhelper.org.uk/budget-planner 3.
+Start saving Put some money aside to help you deal with unexpected emergencies.
 It can also provide a cushion if your income changes.
 See page 14.
-Use our Savings calculator on moneyadviceservice.org.uk/savingscalculator
+Use our Savings calculator on moneyhelper.org.uk/savings-calculator 4.
 Get the right insurance Think about insurance to protect yourself and your household from life-changing events such as property damage or loss, illness and redundancy.
 See page 15.
-Read about insurance on moneyadviceservice.org.uk/insurance

-Work out how much you can afford to borrow Make sure:
+Read about insurance on moneyhelper.org.uk/insurance Work out how much you can afford to borrow Make sure: